ZhangHuan0407/FolderPorter/README.md

   - IP2 When the IP is unreachable, automatically try IP2.
 Not configured, not enabled.
   - DomainPort When both IP and IP2 are unreachable, automatically try DomainPort.
 Not configured, not enabled.
   - DevicePassword is the Password from the remote device's AppSettings.json.
+  - EncryptedTransmission The encryption configuration needs to be consistent with the target's AcceptEncryptedTransmission.

 ## Default parameters, can be used without adjustment.
 - User: When pushing data, the name of the pusher in the logs and records.
 If empty, use DNS.GetHostName()
+- AcceptEncryptedTransmission: "SimplePassword" or "AES_CBC".
+  - string.Empty is same as "SimplePassword", just sample clear text password transmission.
+  - "SimplePassword" No encryption is applied during the transmission process.
+  - "AES_CBC" Transmit time-salted MD5 at the beginning of the connection and enable encryption algorithms during data transmission.
 - HardLinkInsteadOfCopy: When VersionControl is enabled, hard links are used to save storage space if the file is identical to the previous version.
 - MaxWorkerThreadCount: The upper limit of the calculation thread count for the thread pool
 - MaxIOThreadCount: The upper limit of the IO thread count for the thread pool